Estafet-LTD/DevOpsDemo/EXTRACTING_IMAGES.md

 ```

-## using an image to create an application in a project
+## Importing an image to create an application in a project

+[See ADDING_FEATURES.md for a worked example of how to import built artefacts](ADDING_FEATURES.md).
+The same principle can be used to bring an image into a container in an OpenShift project.

-Once the image has been exported and tagged as required the OpenShift CLI command new-app can be used to turn an image into a running pod
+The OpenShift CLI command new-app can be used to turn an image into a running pod.

 ```
 oc new-project test-example  # create and switch to the new project